 A standard CPC campaign bids on auctions at or under a certain cost per click without regard for other factors.
 This is done to control spending.
 Enhanced CPC gives the same measure of control while accounting for conversion rates.
 This means that you can control cost per click spending while still getting the benefits of higher conversion rates.

 If you’re trying to control spending and need to reign in CPC, but still want ads that convert, this is a valuable strategy.

 This strategy is used when you want your ads to rank higher than competitors in the same space.
-The automated bidding algorithm will adjust your bid to beat out a competitor to either appear higher up on the SERP or to appear more frequently than a competitor.
+The automated bidding algorithm will adjust or increase your bid to beat out a competitor to either appear higher up on the SERP or to appear more frequently than a competitor.

 The strategy is based on estimates and attempts to win auctions over competitors so that when ads are displayed yours show up first or more frequently.
 The issue with this strategy is that it does not actually raise your ad rank, the spending is not as easy to monitor, and there are no guarantees that you will always outrank your competitors as the results are estimates based on available data.